MonaLeishangthem/android_monefy/Task1.md

 Please find below the two charters which I have planned for this task.
 Also please find the bugs identified.

 * I would prioritise charter 001 and mainly focus on adding and updating the expenses.
 I would explore first the feature which will be frequently used by the user which is to add/update/undo multiple expenses and income.
 I would also check they are added to the correct category and correct accounts.
 This is the data on which the app works so it is very important.
 Secondly I would check the processed chart information.
 This is the main feature of the app.
 * I have specified the duration of each chater.
-Chapter001 should be max 2hours, Chapter002 around 30 mins and for Chapter003, I have prepared it but could not explored as i do not have subscription.
+Chapter001 should be max 2hours, Chapter002 around 30 mins and for Chapter003, I have prepared it but could not explore as i do not have subscription.
 * Overtime the app will have thousand of entries.
 I would keep an eye on the performance and memory usage of the application when there are thousand of entries.